 Place of publication: Berlin

 Description: below is a detail from p.
-446 showing all 8 panels of the story.
+446 showing all 8 panels of the story but in black and white half-tone.